ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sending_payload.md

     Payloads you'll need for this guide:

     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
-    - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
     - The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">fusee-primary.bin</a> from  <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>

 ### Instructions